 Given that Cleopatra’s kohl was likely of the natural/ organic variety, it’s fitting that yours should be too.
 Smoke out your lash line with the black tea infused sooty end before tracing the white pencil along the waterline to widen eyes, 60s style.
 For a long-lasting two-in-one, ‘green’ makeup option, it’s a shrewd buy.

 Okay, I cheated.
 The refill is £23- if you want it complete with sleek and chic silver casing this gleamy, multi-award winning strobing pan will set you back £40.
 I’m going to justify this by saying that the compact is sustainable, reusable and um...very pretty.
 Otherwise, this highlighter cream melts into skin seamlessly, defining cheekbones and adding a subtle glow wherever you need it.
 Some highlighters make you look like an alien/ Kardashian.
 This doesn’t.
 To boot it’s certified organic, formulated with lovely plant oils and bang on for every skin tone.

-Find out more about the Soil Association’s Organic Beauty Week and campaign for clarity here
+Find out more about the Soil Association’s Organic Beauty Week and 'Look for the Logo' campaign here

 Follow me on Instagram @annyhunter